Samreay/TaipanDB/doc/setup.rst

 *****

-The following is a (fairly exhaustive) guide to what is required to successfully stand up a :any:`TaipanDB`-backed system.
+The following is a (fairly exhaustive) guide to what is required to successfully stand up a :mod:`taipandb`-backed system.

 Suggested computing architecture
 ================================

-Notionally, :any:`TaipanDB` can operate on any computer system, from a personal laptop to a large server.
+Notionally, :mod:`taipandb` can operate on any computer system, from a personal laptop to a large server.
 However, for best performance (and to take advantage of database and code performance improvements), we recommend a system with at least the following specifications: